 This system is used in most of the states west of the Mississippi River, although some, like California, use a hybrid of the two systems.
 Appropriative rights can usually be transferred with or without the land, and some regions have set up smart water markets to buy and sell water rights.

-With that in mind, let’s take a look at how water rights are handled in the states below, and how they impact the agricultural systems in those states.
+This guide takes a look at how water rights are handled in the states below, and how they impact water risk and the agricultural systems in those states.

 California Water Rights